ximenesyuri/ximenesyuri.com/content/libs/app/components/components.md

 ```

 > Recall that components are _typed functions_, which means that all their arguments must have type annotations, which are checked at runtime.
 The `__depends_on__`, however, is an exception: if a type annotation is _not_ provided, then `List(COMPONENT)` is automatically attached to it.
 On the other hand, if a type annotation is provided, it must be a subtype of `List(COMPONENT)`.

+# Free Variables

+When a _jinja var_ is in the _jinja string_ returned by a component, it typically corresponds to one of the following cases:

+1. it is component argument;
+2. it is a local variable defined in the body of the component;
+3. it is another component listed in the `__depends_on__` argument.

+A _jinja var_ which does not satisfies some of the conditions above is called a _free jinja var_.

+(rem-2)=
+> [Remark 2](#rem-2).
+It is _not_ a best practice to have _free jinja vars_ in a component.
+Indeed, as will de discussed in [Rendering](./3-rendering), a free jinja var need to be explicitly included in the context during the rendering of a context.
+The problem is that, unlike component arguments, they are not true Python components, which makes difficult to remember their existence.

 # Inners